villekf/OMEGA-doc/docs/source/features.rst

  * Extended FOV can have reduced resolution
  * Resolution can be manually set
  * Can be set only for axial, only for transaxial or for both directions
- * Should work with all non-SPECT data (tested with CT data only)
+ * Should work with all data
 * Allows the use of extended FOV without multi-resolution as well
  * Priors/regularization computed only in the main volume
  * Automatic cropping of the image
-* Dynamic reconstruction with static algorithms
 * Supports randoms/scatter smoothing
 * Supports pre-correcting the sinogram